top of page

 Some people have a medical condition called gastroparesis that causes a delay in gastric emptying time.
 To recap, our stomach and intestines have strong involuntary muscular contractions that propel food through the digestive tract.
 Gastroparesis is a condition that affects the normal spontaneous movement of these muscles, otherwise known as motility, in the stomach.
 The stomach’s motility is slowed down or does not function, preventing the stomach from emptying properly.
 What this means is there can be a delay in the movement of the contents of the stomach to the small intestine, resulting in reflux.
 This can be an isolated issue, or precipitated by other medical conditions like diabetes.

-The nicotine from tobacco, chocolate, mint and alcohol can actually relax the LES causing reflux.
+The nicotine (from tobacco), chocolate, mint and alcohol can relax the LES causing reflux.
 Some people find fried foods, coffee, acidic or spicy foods can make symptoms of GERD worse.

 Eating a large meal can cause an increase in abdominal pressure on the stomach resulting in reflux.

-After eating, wait 2 to 3 hours before lying down.
-When you are lying down, the contents of your stomach can push against the LES resulting in reflux, whereas sitting up allows gravity to promote the proper movement and flow of food down the digestive tract.
-Also, as we are preparing for bed, and the production and secretion of melatonin increases in our bodies as it gets darker, our bodies will want to focus on rest and repair as opposed to digestion.
-In fact, our digestion naturally slows due to the release of these hormones, and is an important part of something called our “circadian rhythm”!
-This is why it is recommended to finish our meals earlier in the evening, minimizing late evening snacking, as it promotes the optimal environment for digestion!
+After eating, wait 2-3 hours before lying down.
+When you are lying down, the contents of your stomach can push against the LES, resulting in reflux, whereas sitting up allows gravity to promote the proper movement and flow of food down the digestive tract.
+Also, as we are preparing for bed and the production and secretion of melatonin increases in our bodies as it gets darker, our bodies will want to focus on rest and repair as opposed to digestion.
+Our digestion naturally slows due to the release of these hormones and is an important part of something called our “circadian rhythm.”
+This is why it is recommended to finish our meals earlier in the evening and minimize late-evening snacking, as this promotes the optimal environment for digestion.

 Hyperchlorhydria